BlenderCN-Org/hypermesh/doc/user-guide.md

-# Using the hypermesh addon
+# Hypermesh addon user guide

 The Blender hypermesh addon allows the manipulation of meshes in 4-dimensional Euclidean space.
 This is achieved by using ordinary Blender tools to manipulate _projections_ of this 4-mesh